 Non-Abelian quasiparticles such as Majorana zero modes (MZMs) provide a promising platform for robust quantum information processing~\cite{kitaev_fault-tolerant_2003,nayak_non-abelian_2008}.
 Qubits are encoded in the fermion parities of MZM pairs nonlocally and are protected from local environmental perturbations.
 Quantum gates are implemented as unitary transformations in the degenerate ground-state manifold via adiabatic braiding of the MZM worldlines.
 There has been remarkable progress in realizing MZMs recently~\cite{oreg_helical_2010,lutchyn_majorana_2010, alicea_new_2012,beenakker_2012,elliott_majorana_2015} and several experimental groups are working toward their braiding~\cite{mourik_signatures_2012,das_zero-bias_2012,churchill_superconductor_2013,rokhinson_fractional_2012,deng_anomalous_2012,finck_anomalous_2013,nadj-perge_observation_2014,aasen-milestones-2016}.

 One of the challenges for an adiabatic scheme is the finite time of operations, causing inaccuracies in the unitary operations due to diabatic excitations~\cite{cheng_nonadiabatic_2011,karzig_boosting_2013,amorim_majorana_2014}.
 Other sources of error include quasiparticle poisoning~\cite{rainis_majorana_2012}, the on/off ratio of Coulomb coupling~\cite{vanheck_coulomb_2012}, and the information decay due to time-dependent perturbations~\cite{goldstein_decay_2011,schmidt_decoherence_2012}.
-While topological protection can certainly defend the system against many environmental perturbation, they do not make the system immune to errors like quasiparticle poisoning, high-frequency noise, and coupling to a finite-temperature heat bath.
+While topological protection can certainly defend the system against many environmental perturbations, they do not make the system immune to errors like quasiparticle poisoning and high-frequency noise.
 These errors, in turn, limit the coherence time of the system, making it impossible to completely eliminate the diabatic excitations by sacrificing performance.

 A few recent studies have addressed the diabatic excitations.
 One idea is adding counterdiabatic terms~\cite{berry_transitionless_2009,delcampo_shortcuts_2013} to the Hamiltonian of the system~\cite{karzig_shortcut_2015,zhang_shortcut_2015}.
 This scheme requires a reengineering of the devices and may pose experimental challenges.
 Another idea is to minimize the diabatic excitations by using smoother adiabatic protocols~\cite{knap_quick_braid_2016}.
 While improving the accuracy of the gates, this scheme still requires slower dynamics than the speed limit of the device.